 The Music Course for Year 7 and Year 8 is a mandatory course of 100 hours.
-In the mandatory courses, students will study music concepts (duration, pitch, dynamics and expressive techniques, tone colour, texture and structure) through the learning experiences of performing, composing and listening in various styles, periods and genres.
+In the mandatory courses, students will study music concepts (duration, pitch, dynamics and expression, tone colour, performing media, timbre texture and structure) through the learning experiences of performing, composing and listening in various styles, periods and genres.
 The mandatory course requires students to work in a broad range of musical contexts, including exposure to art music and music that represents the diversity of Australian culture.

 Students will learn to perform music in a range of musical contexts, to compose music that represents the topics they have studied and to listen with discrimination, meaning and appreciation to abroad range of musical styles.
 Students will be taught to understand these concepts and apply their knowledge to the areas of performance, Composition and Listening.

-In year 7, Semester One we focus on some of the main concepts of music: Introduction to Duration, Pitch of the treble clef and Structure.
+In year 7, Semester One we focus on some of the main concepts of music: Introduction to Duration, Performing Media and Timbre, Dynamics and expression.
 Activities to support these concepts are derived from Listening Tasks, Composition and Performance activities.